 You won’t realise how much you chat with your colleagues and how much assistance you will provide each other without even knowing it until they are not there.

-4. Keep Routine
+4. Stick To A Routine

 5. Prioritize a Strong Work-Life Balance

-These are just a few of the tips and tricks that our employees have used to help their success while working remotely.
+These are just a few of the tips and tricks that our employees have used to aid their success while working remotely.
 You just need to make sure you are comfortable with your new situation and do whatever it takes to ensure you succeed!